reactjs/react.dev/content/docs/higher-order-components.md

 React's diffing algorithm (called reconciliation) uses component identity to determine whether it should update the existing subtree or throw it away and mount a new one.
 If the component returned from `render` is identical (`===`) to the component from the previous render, React recursively updates the subtree by diffing it with the new one.
 If they're not equal, the previous subtree is unmounted completely.

 Normally, you shouldn't need to think about this.
-But it matters for HOCs because it means you can't apply an HOC to a component within the render method of a component:
+But it matters for HOCs because it means you can't apply a HOC to a component within the render method of a component:

 ```js
 render() {